suryajayaraman/Semantic-Segmentation-using-Deep-Learning/README.md

 | Direct lane      |11.7%      |
 | Alternate lane   | 4.7%       |
 | Background   | 83.6%      |
-- **We'll need to account for class imabalance when selecting the loss function and metric**
+- **We'll need to account for class imbalance when selecting the loss function and metric**
-- No Data Augumentation was applied other than *Normalization using Imagenet mean, standard deviation**
+- No Data Augumentation was applied other than *Normalization using Imagenet mean, standard deviation*

 ## Loss function